Last updated on September 6, 2025

 While Magic’s different colors all have a relatively good distribution of card types, things are a little different for colorless cards.
 A vast majority of colorless cards are artifacts, with the next greatest amount being creature cards.
 There are actually very few instant cards that are truly colorless in Magic, and the ones that do exist tend to have pretty expensive mana values.

 One of the main reasons there aren’t too many colorless instants is that they’re a lot more difficult to balance appropriately.
 When it comes to colored spells, there are lots of ways to make sure they aren’t game-breaking.
-This can be done by restricting certain abilities to specific colors, making a card multicolored, or just adding extra colored mana pips to make a spell more difficult to cast.
+Magic designers do this when they tie certain abilities to specific colors, give a card a multicolor cost, or add extra colored mana pips to make a spell more difficult to cast.
 Colorless spells on the other hand can be played in any deck, so if there were too many great colorless instants, those cards would start being played in pretty much every deck.

 Since most of these cards can theoretically be put into any deck, I think it’s worth taking a look at them to see if maybe you’re sleeping on a powerful instant.
-When ranking these cards, I was doing so based on which I thought had the most generally good effects.
-But there’s always a possibility that a specific deck you’re playing might have more use for one of the spells near the bottom of the list.
-It’s definitely worth evaluating each spell on its own, while also considering where it falls on this list.
+When I ranked these cards, I did so based on which I thought had the most generally good effects.
+But there’s always a possibility that a specific deck you play might have more use for one of the spells ranked last on this list.
+It’s definitely worth it to evaluate each spell on its own, and consider where it falls on this list.

 What Are Colorless Instants in MTG?

-For the purposes of this list, I’m going to just be talking about the spells that are actually colorless, meaning they have no color identity.
+So today I stick to the spells that are actually colorless, meaning they have no color identity.

 Honorable Mention: Standard Procedure

 Standard Procedure is an excellent card for Unfinity Limited because it can go in any color of deck and still give you a wide range of spells you can turn it into.
 This card is also fun because as Standard rotates, there are all new options of how to play it.
-This card unfortunately isn’t legal in any format, but more casual playgroups probably wouldn’t mind too much if you used it.
+The acorn stamp means this card isn’t legal in any format, but more casual playgroups probably wouldn’t mind too much if you used it.
 Just make sure you have some passing knowledge of Standard so you aren’t holding up the game by Googling cards.

 Spatial Contortion has a good amount of utility in a colorless deck.
 It can either be an instant speed kill spell earlier in the game or a way to buff up one of your creatures later.
 Colorless creatures can get pretty massive, so even after losing 3 toughness, they’ll likely still be pretty safe.